The Repulsive Effect of Covariant Effective Quantum Gravity: Motion with turning points

-In Figure \ref{fig:abc}, we show the critical value $\alpha_{bc}$ as a function of $e$ and $p$.
-In the case $e=0$, the two turning points in $-\bullet+\bullet-$ merge into a double root as $-\bullet \bullet-$, with $r_a=r_p=r_*=p$ and here $p$ denoting the radius of the critical stable circular motion.
-Note that the minimum value of the curve is exactly $\alpha_c$.
-As the eccentricity increases in $0<e<1$, such as the cases $e=0.5$ and $e=0.8$, the critical value of the parameter $\alpha_{bc}$ increases, denoting the start point of the vanishing bound orbits.
-Note that for the cases with $0<e<1$, the minimum value of each curve is exactly the critical points denoting the disappearance of unstable circular motion and the corresponded homoclinic orbits in $\bullet \bullet+\bullet$, where the pericenter $r_p$ merge with the first turning point of the trapped orbits to be a double root denoting the unstable circular orbit, and the $+$ region between the apocenter and the double root are the homoclinic orbits.
-The case $e=1$ describes the disappearance of the marginal motion with energy $E=1$, the minimum value of which is exactly the critical parameter $\alpha_{m}$ for MCO, where the apocenter goes to infinity, the pericenter coincide with the turning point of the trapped orbits to be the unstable MCO, and the root structure composed with whirling trapped orbits and whirlling deflecting orbits read as $\vert+\bullet \bullet+\rangle$.
-While for other points on this curve, the double root separate into the pericenter and the turning point, form the root structure composed with trapped orbits and marginal deflecting orbits as $\vert+\bullet-\bullet+\rangle$.
-Note that when $e>1$, the apocenter becomes negative, the critical parameter value still expressed as \eqref{fig:abc}, and shows similar behavior as that in Figure \ref{fig:abc}, which is over the line $e=1$.
-The polar points of the curves with $e>1$ denoting the critical value for the disappearance of unstable circular motion with $E>1$, so does the related whirling trapped and whirling deflecting orbits in the root structure $\vert+\bullet \bullet+\rangle$.
-And the other points on the curve denoting the critical values of the disappearance of deflecting orbits in $\vert+\bullet-\bullet+\rangle$.
+In Figure~\ref{fig:abc}, we show the critical value $\alpha_{bc}$ as a function of eccentricity $e$ and semi-latus rectum $p$.
+In the case of $e = 0$, the two turning points in the root structure $-\bullet+\bullet-$ merge into a double root $-\bullet \bullet-$, corresponding to $r_a = r_p = r_* = p$, where $p$ denotes the radius of the critical stable circular orbit.
+The minimum value of the curve in this case coincides precisely with $\alpha_c$.
+As eccentricity increases in the range $0 < e < 1$, such as in the cases $e = 0.5$ and $e = 0.8$, the critical value $\alpha_{bc}$ increases, denoting the start point of the disappearance of bound orbits.
+For these values of $e$, the minimum point of each curve corresponds to the disappearance of unstable circular orbits and homoclinic trajectories characterized by the root structure $\bullet \bullet+\bullet$.
+At these points, the pericenter $r_p$ merges with the first turning point of the trapped orbits, forming a double root that represents the unstable circular orbit.
+The region between this double root and the apocenter contains homoclinic orbits.
+The case $e = 1$ describes the disappearance of the marginal motion with energy $E = 1$, and the minimum value of the curve is precisely the critical parameter $\alpha_{m}$ for the MCO.
+In this scenario, the apocenter tends to infinity, while the pericenter coincides with the turning point of the trapped orbit, forming an unstable MCO.
+The associated root structure, including whirling trapped and whirling deflecting orbits, is $\vert+\bullet \bullet+\rangle$.
+At other points along the $e = 1$ curve, the double root splits into distinct pericenter and turning points, producing the root structure $\vert+\bullet-\bullet+\rangle$ composed of trapped orbits and marginal deflecting orbits.
+When $e > 1$, the apocenter becomes negative; however, the critical parameter $\alpha_{bc}$ is still given by Eq.~\eqref{fig:abc}, and its qualitative behavior remains similar to that shown in Figure~\ref{fig:abc}, beyond the boundary $e = 1$.
+The polar (minimum) points of the curves for $e > 1$ correspond to the critical values at which unstable circular orbits with $E > 1$ disappear, along with the associated whirling trapped and whirling deflecting orbits in the root structure $\vert+\bullet \bullet+\rangle$.
+Other points along these curves indicate the disappearance of deflecting orbits characterized by the root structure $\vert+\bullet-\bullet+\rangle$.